NishaIssac/hm07-qa-us/README.md

     *I chose these endpoints GET(/api/v1/couriers), POST(/api/v1/products/kits),PUT(/api/v1/kits/7) and DELETE(/api/v1/kits/7) for these requests.
-    *Pasted the Server URL and the endpoints in the Postman *Based on the request method have passed parameters/request body *Checked for the status code in Postman
-2.VS CODE TERMINAL
+    *Pasted the Server URL and the endpoints in the Postman *Based on the request method have passed parameters/request body *Checked for the status code and response body in Postman 2.VS CODE & TERMINAL
     *Wrote the tests using those endpoints
-    *Debugged the code on the terminal using `npm jest` to get whatever received from the Postman.
+    *Debugged the code on the terminal using `npx jest` to get whatever received from the Postman.